 Policies Related to Flexible Work

 Depending on the employee’s circumstances, there may be policies and procedures that should be reviewed with respect to a flexible work arrangement.
-Prior to speaking with your Senior HR Business Partner about a potential flexible work arrangement, please review the Flexible Work Policy in its entirety, including the related policies, procedures, and information listed at the end of the policy.
+Prior to speaking with your Senior HR Business Partner about a potential flexible work arrangement, please review the Flexible Work Policy in its entirety, including the related policies listed at the end of the policy.

 Frequently Asked Questions